abundanceesim/abundanceesim/README.md

 - 🤝🏼 I’m looking to collaborate on **any fun and interesting projects**

-- 💬 Ask me about **Frontend and fullstack web development and design**
+- 💬 Ask me about **Frontend or fullstack web development and design**

 - 📫 How to reach me: **abundanceesim@gmail.com**